IdentityServer/IdentityServer4/docs/topics/grant_types.rst

         "my_custom_grant_type"
     };

-While IdentityServer supports all standard grant types, you really only need to know a two of them for common application scenarios.
+While IdentityServer supports all standard grant types, you really only need to know two of them for common application scenarios.

 Machine to Machine Communication
 ================================